jeanheck/laravel_crud/README.md

 Composer;
 Laravel;

-Type "php artisan serve" and go to localhost:8000 to see the project.
+Type "php artisan serve" at terminal and go to localhost:8000 to see the project.